AmethystDev2713/Lets-Make-A-CPU/README.md

 2. The same principle applies to larger binary numbers, like 16-Bit Binary Numbers.

 The bit at place 2 is set to 1, so one of out factors is 2.
 Same thing with place 16, so add 16 + 2, and the result of 00010010 converted to decimal is 18.
-Learning to convert binary to decimal can be helpful when developing your CPU since it's a crucial part of creating your instruction set
+Learning to convert binary to decimal can be helpful when developing your CPU since Instruction Processors are activated using a binary input, and they may also output binary, in which case you have to know what your CPU or instructions running on it are trying to tell you!

 # Section 4: Assembly & The Instruction Set

 Before you run away from the computer screaming upon hearing "assembly", we won't be using x86 or 64-Bit assembly to help learn about this topic or for examples, they're WAAY to complicated for our purposes.
 Instead, let's create our own varient for our CPU, which is very simple, like 6502 assembly.
 As we get better and better with CPU design and creation, only then can we scale up the complexity.

 Just like numbers are represented in binary, you can "program" your CPU, so to speak, to accept certain combinations of binary bits as an instruction.
 Obviously, it's much harder to remember a binary number than an assembly instruction.
 Assembly is basically the CPU's language written in a form easily understantable by humans.
-The 6502 CPU's datasheet, and other CPU's datasheets (basically their manuel, **please** whatever you do, don't look up the Intel manuels.
-They will horrify and confuse you beyond the capacity of your brain), tell you what of its 50ish instructions are in hexadecimal, which is another numbering system, like binary, used in computing, where each bit has 16 possible combinations instead of 2, like with binary.
+The 6502 CPU's datasheet, and other CPU's datasheets (basically their manual.
+Side note: **please** whatever you do, don't look up the Intel manuels.
+They are scary and wildly extensive), tell you what of its 50ish instructions are in hexadecimal, which is another numbering system, like binary, used in computing, where each bit has 16 possible combinations instead of 2, like with binary.
 But we won't get in depth with that since you're better off using binary when making a simple CPU.
 If you ever become smart enough and design your own 16-Bit, 32-Bit, or even 64-Bit CPU, which would be a SUPER impressive feat, you would rather write a hexadecimal number like 09D7 than a binary number like 0101010100111111, which is obviously very long.
 Anyways, here are the steps to designing your instruction set:

 - Planning.
    - What is your CPU going to be like?
-Is it going to be super simple (like my [3-Bit CPU](https://simulator.io/board/C2geCb4c2j), if you can even call it a CPU) and only adds and subtracts numbers?
+Is it going to be super simple (like my [3-Bit CPU (simulator.io is broken here)](https://simulator.io/board/C2geCb4c2j), if you can even call it a CPU) and only adds and subtracts numbers?
 Is it going to be designed for use in mechanical contraptions, like a loom machine?
 Maybe for robots?
 Perhaps for a computer, which is the most common use for a CPU.
 Depending on the use, you can conclude what kind of instructions it should have
    - What will its binary range be?
 Will it be 4-Bit (I would recommend this as your minimum if you are making a CPU to actually do something useful) like the world's first CPU, the Intel 4004?
 8-Bit, like the 6502 or Z80?
 16-bit, like the 65816 or Motorola 68000 series?
 The more funtionality you want, the higher your binary range should be.
 - Drafting
    - Decide on what components and how many of each will be in your CPU (Except for data sending wires because every CPU needs those, and the types and number of logic gates you plan to use.
 Seriously, *please* don't estimate how many of each gate you'll use, that would give you a headache).
 At a minimum, you need the following: